olmoplanio/CeFCall/Resources/Documentation/Custom.md

 **19**

-*Non si è riusciti a scrivere la chiusura in memoria fi scale.*
+*Non si è riusciti a scrivere la chiusura in memoria fiscale.*

 **“DOCUMENTO IN CORSO”**